akashshah26595/swasth_scripts/README.md

-Php scripts for Swasth App.
+Php and sql  scripts for Swasth App.